-- (1) The Available Pledged Revenues shown above consist of tuition, designated tuition, student center fees, and recovery of indirect costs for federal grants and contracts, federal pass-through grants from other agencies and State grants and contracts.
+(1) The Available Pledged Revenues shown above consist of tuition, designated tuition, student center fees, and recovery of indirect costs for federal grants and contracts, federal pass-through grants from other agencies and State grants and contracts.
 The prior encumbered revenues of the University System are excluded.
-Also excludes state appropriations for reimbursement of debt service on tuition revenue bonds ("TRB's").
-See APPENDIX A FUNDING FOR THE UNIVERSITY SYSTEM AND ITS COMPONENT INSTITUTIONS Tuition Revenue Bonds. - (2) Texas State University System Combined Annual Financial Report.
-In addition to current year Pledged Revenues, any unappropriated or reserve fund balances remaining at year-end are available for payment of the subsequent year's debt service.
+Also excludes state appropriations for reimbursement of debt service on Tuition Revenue Bonds.
+See "APPENDIX A - FUNDING FOR THE UNIVERSITY SYSTEM AND ITS COMPONENT INSTITUTIONS - Tuition Revenue Bonds."

+(2) In addition to current year Pledged Revenues, any unappropriated or reserve fund balances remaining at year-end are available for payment of the subsequent year's debt service.